 Producer prices of building materials have been growing steadily since January.

 House prices in Croatia declined by 0.4% y/y on average in the first quarter of 2017 after posting annual increases during four all four quarters of 2016.

 Trade deficit widens despite stronger exports, as faster GDP and consumption growth push up imports.

-Annual industrial producer prices inflation in Croatia accelerated to 2.9% y/y in April from 1.1% y/y in the previous month.
+Annual industrial producer price inflation in Croatia slowed down further to 0.3% y/y in June, the lowest level since December.

 Croatia's working-day adjusted industrial output posted an annual rise of 3.3% in May after two-month decline linked to Agrokor crisis.

 Improved sentiment influenced by rising confidence in industry, retail and services, after two months of decline.